blish-hud/blishhud.com/docs/modules/module-citizen/ensuring-stability.md

 :::caution To preface
 We do not attempt to circumvent anti-virus or other security software.
 Instead, we work to try to identify when it impedes us and notify the user so that they can address it themselves.

-We will also submit our compiled assemblies to Anti-Virus vendors for review and approval when there are repeat issues from the same vendor so that they can manually approve it.
+We will also submit our compiled assemblies to Anti-Virus vendors for review and for approval when there are repeat issues from the same vendor so that they can manually approve it.
 :::

 Sometimes users have an anti-virus that, despite our best efforts to sign and submit our releases for review, will get blocked.
 These days many anti-virus platforms block *behaviors* instead of the applications themselves.
 Common examples are: